christianbundy/erowid-research-project/README.md

 ## Todo

-I'm currently working on getting rid of the `header` and `footer` properties in the JSON object, and translating them to meaningful properties that can be added to their parent object literal.
+I'm currently working on getting rid of the `header` properties in the JSON object, and translating them to meaningful doseage properties that can be added to their parent object literal.

 ## Copyright